Engin-Boot/pong-stage-lavandesh/Stage0/Collision.md

 ### Scenario: Collision of Ball and paddle

-- Given -give-initial-values-and-conditions
+- Given : Game is ON.

-- When -event-happens
+- When : Ball and Paddle Collide

-- Then -module-does-this
+- Then : Change x-axis component of velocity in movement module if ball collide with 'vertical' paddles.
+Update acceleration in movement module based on ball and paddle property modules.

 ### Scenario: Collision of Ball and wall

-- Given -give-initial-values-and-conditions
+- Given : Game is ON.

-- When -event-happens
+- When : Ball and wall Collide

-- Then -module-does-this
+- Then : Update score of opposite player in score-keeper module and position ball at the centre,
+If ball collide with 'vertical' walls
+**OR**
+change y-axis component of velocity in movement module if ball collide with 'horizontal' walls.
+Update acceleration in movement module based on ball and paddle property modules.